jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 # ANOTHERpass built-in server API specification

-From [ANOTHERpass version 2](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (still in development) onwards, a new server  capability is included in the mobile app, to let the app function as a credential server in a local network.
-Together with the [ANOTHERpass Browser Extension](https://github.com/jenspfahl/anotherpass-browserextension) it is possible to easily and securelly use credentials stored in the app by any computer in a local network.
+From [ANOTHERpass version 2](https://github.com/jenspfahl/ANOTHERpass) onwards, a new server capability is included in the mobile app, to let the app function as a credential server in a local network.
+Together with the [ANOTHERpass Browser Extension](https://github.com/jenspfahl/anotherpass-browserextension) it is possible to easily and securely use credentials stored in the app by any computer in a local network.
 This is a very requested feature to use credentials outside of the mobile device.

 This server capability of the app can be used by any client, who follows its API.
 This document is about describing this API.

 ## Limitations

 The server capability is designed to serve in local networks only, never as a public server visible from the public.
 Therefore no TLS and certificates is used to secure the connection.
-Instead n end-to-end encryption is established, [see this section](https://github.com/jenspfahl/anotherpass-browserextension?tab=readme-ov-file#common-communication-between-extension-and-app).
+Instead an end-to-end encryption is established, [see this section](https://github.com/jenspfahl/anotherpass-browserextension?tab=readme-ov-file#common-communication-between-extension-and-app).

 ## Transport layer

 * Communication over HTTP only
-    * The client has to implement the service layer described in this document and in [that document](https://github.com/jenspfahl/anotherpass-browserextension?tab=readme-ov-file#common-communication-between-extension-and-app).
+    * The client has to implement the service layer described in this document and in [this document](https://github.com/jenspfahl/anotherpass-browserextension?tab=readme-ov-file#common-communication-between-extension-and-app).
 * Supported HTTP methods:
     * `OPTIONS` : to tell the client about the supported HTTP methods and headers and application content
     * `POST` : to send requests to the server